ege-erdogan/comp304-project3/README.md

   	for each block after the file's end: shift it back file.length times
   		IF there is enough contiguous space after the end of the file:
-  			PERFORM EXTENSION
+  			PERFORM EXTENSION and return

   	perform compaction
-  	IF can extend file
+  	IF file can be extended
   		PERFORM EXTENSION
     ELSE
     	raise error

 ```

+The shift back operation at lines 8-9 can also be thought of as moving the file forward one block at a time.

 If there is a contiguous block of space somewhere after the file's end block, then the file will eventually reach that space and the condition at line 10 will be satisfied.
 Notice that no file remains split after this operation because it terminates when there is empty space after the file.

-If there is enough total space, but not contiguously, then the compaction at line 13 will make sure that that space follows file's end.
+If there is enough total space, but not contiguously, then the condition at line 10 will never be satisfied, but the compaction operation at line 13 will make sure that that space follows the file's end.
 Since the file is the right-most file after the shifting back, and compaction only moves blocks from high to low indices, it will remain in the end.
 The single block of empty space will be following the file's end.

 **Shrink**: Shrinking is straighforward with contiguous allocation.
 Given number of blocks at the end of the file are deallocated.
 An error is raised if the file is shrinked to zero or less length.